Human Trafficking - Full Report

 Evidence of effective interventions

-It seems the situation has started improving beginning in the latter part of the 2010’s.
+It seems the situation has started improving beginning in the early 2020’s.
 The Innovations for Poverty Action Human Trafficking Research Initiative is one promising project that attempts to tackle the current lack of evidence on what programs work to reduce trafficking and support victims.
+Based on the expert feedback I received, HEAL Trafficking, Modern Slavery PEC and the ILO are other notable organisations actively addressing evidence gaps.

 Assessing effectiveness of interventions